Research & Case Studies

 The docuseries “Quiet on Set” aired in March 2024, which detailed the dark underbelly of the work culture of Nickelodeon from the 1990s through the mid-2010s.
 Though the docuseries corroborates previous discussion of the network’s culture and public legal cases, the four-part show finally prompted Nickelodeon to respond to the allegations and stories decades after they occurred.

 The purpose of this analysis is to evaluate the Nickelodeon company when faced with a crisis that could detrimentally affect the reputation of the entire organization.
-This included auditing their culture, analyzing the variables and stakeholders, and providing a crisis playbook and simulation training to utilize in case a similar crisis occurs again.
+This included auditing their culture, analyzing the variables and stakeholders, and providing a crisis playbook and simulation training to utilize if a similar crisis were to occur again.

-This project strengthened my ability to fully plan and prepare for a potential crisis, including thinking through every possible situation that could lead to a crisis response needed and the language that their stakeholders would be the most receptive to.
+This project strengthened my ability to fully plan and prepare for a potential crisis, including thinking through every possible situation that could lead to activating a crisis response and the language that stakeholders would be the most receptive to.

 Submitted for Dr. Jeremy Fyke’s Crisis Communication course.
 Reviewed by Melissa Agnes, author of “Crisis Ready.”